router-protocol/validator-onboard/mainnet.md

-# Mainnet Setup
+# Router Mainnet Installation Guide

-## Create config.json
+## Step 1: Create the Configuration File

-Create config.json file using the following command:
+First, create a configuration file named `config.json`.
+Use the following command:

 ```shell
 nano config.json
 ```

-and paste the following content in the config.json file:
+Paste the following content into the `config.json` file:

 ```json
 {